Flohack74/Cutegram/README.md

 - [ ] Merge ContactsPage and AddressBook from v2
 - [x] Merge ContentHub (MediaImport) from v2
 - [ ] Merge DialogPage from v2
-- [ ] Do not use Aseman.Keychain, write data in files as temporary workaround
+- [x] Do not use Aseman.Keychain, write data in files as temporary workaround
 - [ ] Fix copyright headers/Add contributors page
 - [ ] Track missing features in lib/TelegramQML
+- [ ] Fix file transfers (it could be a regression)

 #### telegram-app (after-alpha?)
 - [ ] Merge voice messages from v2 and messaging-app